5jt/dyalog-cookbook/manuscript/Z04_Session.md

 If you always run just one instance of the interpreter you can safely ignore this.

 If on the other hand you run occasionally (let alone often) more than one instance of Dyalog in parallel then you are familiar with how it feels when all of a sudden an unexpected dialog box pops up, be it an aplcore or a message box asking "Are you sure?" when you have no idea what you are expected to be sure about, or which instance has just crashed.
 There is a way to get around this.
 With version 14.0 windows captions became configurable [^DyalogCaptions].
-We suggest to you configure Windows captions in a particular way in order to overcome this problem.
+We suggest you configure Windows captions in a particular way in order to overcome this problem.

 The following screen shot shows the definitions for all windows captions in the Windows Registry for version 16 in case you follow our suggestions: